-The Payment Integrity Information Act of 20191 (PIIA) requires the Office of Inspector General (OIG) to provide an annual report of Department of State (Department) compliance with improper payments requirements.2 In accordance with the PIIA requirement, an external audit firm, Kearney & Company, P.C.
-(Kearney), acting on behalf of OIG, conducted an audit to determine whether the Department complied with PIIA for FY 2021.
-As part of this objective, Kearney also evaluated the Department's efforts to prevent and reduce improper and unknown payments.
+The Payment Integrity Information Act of 20191 (PIIA) requires the Office of Inspector General (OIG) to provide an annual report of Department of State (Department) compliance with improper payment requirements.2 In accordance with the PIIA requirement, an external audit firm, Kearney & Company, P.C.
+(Kearney), acting on behalf of OIG, performed the audit to determine whether the Department complied with PIIA for FY 2022.
+As a part of this objective, Kearney also evaluated the Department's efforts to prevent and reduce improper and unknown payments.

-Kearney conducted this audit from December 2021 to April 2022 in the Washington, DC, metropolitan area.
-The scope of this audit was the Department's FY 2021 improper payment reporting process.
+Kearney conducted this audit from December 2022 to April 2023 in the Washington, DC, metropolitan area.
+The scope of this audit was the Department's FY 2022 improper payment reporting process.
 Kearney conducted this performance audit in accordance with generally accepted government auditing standards.
 These standards require that Kearney plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for the findings and conclusions based on the audit objective.
 Kearney believes that the evidence obtained provides a reasonable basis for the findings and conclusions based on the audit objective.

 To obtain background information, Kearney researched and reviewed legislative requirements related to improper payments, Office of Management and Budget (OMB) guidance, and prior OIG and Government Accountability Office audit reports.
 Kearney designed the audit to obtain insight into the Department's processes, procedures, and organizational structure regarding compliance with improper payment requirements.
-To expedite the audit process, Kearney leveraged the results of its FY 2021 audit of the Department's financial statements and audits of the Department's FY 2011-2020 compliance with improper payment requirements, and profile of Department operation, regulatory requirements, and supporting information systems and controls.
+To expedite the audit process, Kearney leveraged the results of its FY 2022 audit of the Department's financial statements and audits of the Department's FY 2011 to 2021 compliance with improper payment requirements to confirm its understanding of the nature and profile of Department operation, regulatory requirements, and supporting information systems and controls.